estefanoquiriconi97/firebase-form-validation/README.md

 # Form Validation with Firebase

+You can try the application at the following link: <a href="https://kiricode-form-validation.netlify.app/" target="_blank">Form Validation</a>

 ## Firebase Configuration

 Before getting started, make sure to obtain the necessary configuration data from Firebase.
 You should have a Firebase account and a configured project.
 Then, replace the values of `API_KEY`, `authDomain`, `projectId`, `storageBucket`, `messagingSenderId`, `appId`, and `measurementId` in the `firebaseConfig` object with the corresponding values provided by Firebase.